Separation properties of topological spaces. #

 Instances For

-Alias of the forward direction of separatedNhds_iff_disjoint
+Alias of the forward direction of separatedNhds_iff_disjoint.

 Used to prove that a regular topological space with Lindelöf topology is a normal space, and (todo) a perfectly normal space is a completely normal space.